httpwg/http-extensions/archive/draft-ietf-httpbis-priority.md

 within the viewport.

-Generic priority parameters are preferred over vendor-specific, application-specific or deployment-specific values.
-If a generic value cannot be agreed upon in the community, the parameter's name should be correspondingly specific (e.g., with a prefix that identifies the vendor, application or deployment).
+Generic priority parameters are preferred over vendor-specific, application-specific, or deployment-specific values.
+If a generic value cannot be agreed upon in the community, the parameter's name should be correspondingly specific (e.g., with a prefix that identifies the vendor, application, or deployment).

 ### Registration {#register}